keenlabs/Keen-Docs/source/api/getting_started.rst

 Okay, you've stored data and retrieved it, but now it's time to do some analysis in Keen itself.
 Perhaps the most basic piece of information you can ask for is the number of events matching a set of criteria in a specific collection.

-Just as with :ref:`creating an extraction<create_extraction>`, you'll probably want to provide a list of clauses to use as a :doc:`filter </api/usage/filters>`.
+Just as with :ref:`creating an extraction<create_extraction>`, you'll probably want to provide a list of filters to use as a :doc:`filter </api/usage/filters>`.
 This is optional, so leave it out if you want!
 But if you do want to only count events that match certain criteria, then follow along.

 Unlike :doc:`Data Collection API </api/usage/data_collection>` calls, :ref:`count metric` is a :doc:`Metric </api/usage/metrics>`, which uses query string parameters.
 The first is the "filters" parameter.
-Its value is a URL-encoded JSON string that represents the clauses you want to use to filter the collection.
+Its value is a URL-encoded JSON string that represents the filters you want to use to filter the collection.
 The value should be identical in form to the one used when :ref:`creating an extraction<create_extraction>`.
 Let's take an example.
-Let's say our clauses are the following:
+Let's say our filters are the following:

 ::